All Episodes

 The great irony is that the rise of this propaganda machine feeds on the belief that the news media is biased, yet often there's no more biased, no one more biased than those who hurl the charge.

-These people do not understand it when they're talking and describing themselves.
+His people do not understand it when they're talking and describing themselves.

-The idea that see, Internet's bad.
+The idea that, see, the Internet's bad.

 Have you noticed Andrea Mitchell?